microsoft/PowerPlatformConnectors/independent-publisher-connectors/AzureADApplications/Readme.md

 ## Publisher: Paul Culmsee

 ## Pre-requisites
+1. The application registration requires the delegated permission: Application.Read.All

-There are two pre-requisites to retrieve ownership details beyond the AAD object ID (eg displayName or UPN) for the owning users.
+2. There are two steps if you want to retrieve ownership details beyond the AAD object ID (eg displayName or UPN) for the owning users.
 The connector's Application identity requires User.ReadBasic.All and the user consenting to the connector also needs Directory Reader AAD Role.

 ## Supported Operations
 The connector supports the following operations: